ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 Interview schedules and study plans provide insight into **the research team's** expectations and approaches.
 The power of raw data, such as interview transcripts, is that it shows (much more directly) how **the study participants** construct their own views of the study topics and respond to the questions.
 Context and constructivism are core concerns of most qualitative researchers, leading the raw data to be possibly the most critical aspect of data for faithful and effective reuse.

-That said, while it's possible to conduct entirely secondary studies if enough raw data are available in relevant context that address relevant topics, those conditions are rarely met.
-Rather, raw data tends to serve as a type of pilot study - providing initial evidence as to where to begin and what to ask while still allowing the new research team to explore aspects of the data that were less relevant or highlighted in the original study.
+It's possible to conduct entirely secondary studies if enough raw data are available in relevant context that address relevant topics.
+Often, however, existing data serves as a type of pilot study - providing initial evidence as to where to begin and what to ask while still allowing the new research team to explore aspects of the data that were less relevant or highlighted in the original study.

 One of the most commonly-analyzed types of raw qualitative data is interview transcripts, like we have in our project.
 QualCoder provides support for working directly with audio and video files.
 Text, however, is often preferred because it simplifies the process of removing potentially identifying information and enables both rapid scanning of content and accessibility technology.

-Let's open one of the Big Social transcripts, `Mannheimer_BSR01_Transcript.pdf`, in your default `pdf` reader and look at how transcripts are structured in this project.
+Let's open one of the Big Social transcripts, `Mannheimer_BSR01_Transcript.pdf`, in your default `PDF` reader and look at how transcripts are structured in this project.

 ![](fig/big-social-transcript-image.png){alt="Upper portion of the first page of an interview transcript"}